sst/sst/www/docs/auth.md

 ### cookie

-The cookie strategy for Session management requires some additional configuration on your API but less work on your frontend.
+The cookie strategy for Session management requires some additional configuration on your API but is less work on your frontend.
+The API will issue a cookie that can be automatically included with all future requests so your frontend does not have to think about token storage.

 You must allow cookies to be sent cross-origin from your frontend, which is usually running on `localhost` during development and another subdomain in production.

 Update your API with the correct `cors` options